Arluigi/nbapredictor/README.md

 # NBA Game Predictor

 This NBA predictor uses machine learning to forecast game outcomes based on team statistics.
-The model analyzes points, shooting, rebounds, and assists to predict which team will win with 60% accuracy.
+The model analyzes points, shooting, rebounds, and assists to predict which team will win.

 ## Overview